'The Red Dragonfly'

 After a long period of time the little mimp climbs out of the water, up onto a reed and opens its back.
 And out pops a beautiful little red dragonfly.
 That’s how the Nhunggabarra people taught young girls and boys about birth and the responsibility that everyone has to look after and respect babies.

 This artwork is acrylic on canvas and is an original, authentic piece signed by Sandon Gibbs-O'Neill.
-Prints will not be made of this artwork.
-It is 88cm x 38cm.
 The artwork will come with a Certificate of Authenticity and a representation.
-The artwork is framed as per images - stretched canvas around Premium Pine and is posted framed and ready to hang on your wall.
+The artwork is framed as per images - stretched canvas around Premium Pine with a Tasmanian Oak floating frame handcrafted by Sandon.
+This artwork will be posted framed and ready to hang on your wall.